translunar/translunar.github.io/coaching.markdown

 I charge coaching clients a sliding scale fee.
 My standard rate is $300 for a 50-minute appointment, which includes any follow-up research that might be needed.
 If that feels like a lot to you, reach out!
 If $300 feels like a lot, it's a good indicator that you are eligible to pay less.

-## Joining my practice
+## How to begin

-If you are interested in joining my coaching practice, start by setting up a free twenty-minute screening call with me below.
+If you are interested in coaching, start by setting up a free twenty-minute screening call with me below.

 ## Useful links